 Cutthroat trout are especially popular with fly anglers, although an angler using bait or lures can also reel them in as well.

 Anglers also sometimes catch largemouth bass at Mineral Lake, but trout are the main pursuit here.

 Tips for Fishing

-The fishing season opens the last Saturday of April and runs through the end of September.
+The fishing season opens the fourth Saturday of April and runs through the end of September.